Elected Positions

 President-Elect/President (Executive Board)

 Role: The President is responsible for overseeing the direction of the union during their term and building momentum for future years.
 The President is the most visible face of the union and rallies the membership to action.
-They also serve as the primary representative of RFPU-NW members to UW Medicine Leadership and GME.
+They also serve as the primary representative of RFPU/CIR members to UW Medicine Leadership and GME.

 Compensation: Twice the chief stipend rate per month

-Nominations/Elections: Before April 1st each year
+Nominations/Elections: Feb/March of each year

 Term: President-Elect begins May 1st (shadowing the current President), and officially takes over as President on July 1st through June 30th